cvc5/cvc5.github.io/_posts/2024-4-15-interfaces-for-understanding-cvc5.md

 A classic example is the "division by zero" Skolem introduced to reason about the possibility of division with a zero denominator.
 For details on all the documented Skolems cvc5 supports, see our documentation for [Skolem identifiers](https://cvc5.github.io/docs-ci/docs-main/skolem-ids.html).

-We also support dumping the unsat core along the lemmas used as a standalone benchmark via the output flag `-o unsat-core-lemmas-benchmark`.
+We also support dumping the unsat core along with the lemmas used as a standalone benchmark via the output flag `-o unsat-core-lemmas-benchmark`.

 #### Unsat core of instantiations